mfbx9da4/observable-state-tree/README.md

 Examples of the above requirements are given below.

 ### Suggested API

+The below code should be viewed as pseudocode to demonstrate the usage of the data structure.
+You may wish to tweak the API to be ergonomic or practical as you see fit.

 ```js
 const tree = createTree({ a: { b: { c: 1, d: 1 } } })